Oncology at Summerlin Hospital – Advanced Care and Treatment

 - Child-life specialists

-Depending on the type and stage of cancer, treatment may include surgery, chemotherapy, radiation or a combination of treatments.
+Depending on the type and stage of cancer, treatment may include surgery, chemotherapy, radiation or a combination of treatment.
 Treatments are targeted to help stop the growth of cancer cells while leaving normal cells unharmed.
-New drugs have the potential to provide effective treatment with fewer side effects than traditional therapy.
-In addition, medicines may provide new options for patients whose tumors are resistant to conventional therapy.

 - Biological therapy